 However, members must be aware that the line between appropriate relationship building and compromise can be difficult to distinguish.
-If a member has any doubt as to whether to accept an invitation to an event, they should seek advice from the Chief Executive.
+If a member has any doubt as to whether to accept an invitation to an event, they should consult the Chief Executive.

-3.11 Disqualification of members from office
+3.11 Disqualification of Members from Office

-Members are automatically disqualified from office if they are convicted of a criminal offence punishable by two or more years imprisonment, or if they cease to be or lose their status as an elector or for certain breaches of the Local Authorities (Members' Interests) Act 1968.
+Members are automatically disqualified from office if they are convicted of a criminal offence punishable by two or more years imprisonment, or if they cease to be or lose their status as an elector or of certain breaches of the Local Authorities (Members' Interests) Act 1968.